ivonandbm-genomic/t2t-colombia-assembly-annotation-ancestry/README.md

 ### PLINK Processing for PCA and ADMIXTURE

-The filtered autosomal SNP datasets from the gnomAD HGDP+1KG reference panel and the 18 Colombian genomes were converted to PLINK format.
+The filtered autosomal SNP datasets from the gnomAD HGDP+1KG reference panel and the  Colombian genomes were converted to PLINK format.

 Variant IDs were harmonized, common SNPs were retained, and both datasets were merged.

-The merged dataset contained 1,218 individuals, including:

-- 1,200 reference samples
-- 18 Colombian genomes

 Quality control was performed using: